HR TREND REPORT: What to expect in 2022

 And even if all of the company's HR managers have the best intentions, it's important to remember that bias isn't always intentional.
 In fact, unconscious bias is even more dangerous because it's not immediately visible — in the form of our tendency to process data based on unintentional feelings and associations.

-In 2022 and beyond, companies will likely start having a more focused look at how unconscious and intentional biases affect the company’s culture, retention rates, and progress towards a more inclusive workforce — especially when those biases come from leaders and managers.
+In 2022 and beyond, companies will likely start having a more focused look at how unconscious and intentional biases affect the company's culture, employee retention rates, and progress towards a more inclusive and productive workforce — especially when those biases come from leaders and managers.

 Creating a workforce that offers varied life experiences and perspectives also comes with benefits beyond a moral high ground and great PR.
 Companies with more varied teams have a better chance of sparking innovation, coming up with more interesting solutions, and generally being ahead of the curve.